currybab/data-engineering-zoomcamp-25W/cohorts/2025/06-streaming/homework.md

 took = t1 - t0
 ```

 How much time did it take to send the entire dataset and flush?

+Answer:
+22.0463650226593

 ## Question 5: Build a Sessionization Window (2 points)

 Now we have the data in the Kafka stream.
 It's time to process it.

-* Copy `aggregation_job.py` and rename it to `session_job.py`
+- Copy `aggregation_job.py` and rename it to `session_job.py`
-* Have it read from `green-trips` fixing the schema
+- Have it read from `green-trips` fixing the schema
-* Use a [session window](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/) with a gap of 5 minutes
+- Use a [session window](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/windows/) with a gap of 5 minutes
-* Use `lpep_dropoff_datetime` time as your watermark with a 5 second tolerance
+- Use `lpep_dropoff_datetime` time as your watermark with a 5 second tolerance
-* Which pickup and drop off locations have the longest unbroken streak of taxi trips?
+- Which pickup and drop off locations have the longest unbroken streak of taxi trips?

 ## Submitting the solutions

 - Form for submitting: https://courses.datatalks.club/de-zoomcamp-2025/homework/hw6
 - Deadline: See the website